 Here are a few possible reasons why you’re not losing weight.

-1) Hormones: Let’s start with insulin.
+Let’s start with insulin – especially as it relates to belly fat.
 Think of insulin as a fat-storage hormone.
-If you mess it up, you’ll likely gain belly fat and are at a much, much, much higher risk of developing diabetes.
-How can you mess up your insulin?
+If you mess it up, you’ll likely gain fat through your midsection and are at a much, much, much higher risk of developing diabetes, or possibly other conditions.

 - By eating a very low fat/higher carb diet